KeepBoard/.github/profile/README.md

-## 🧩 Merlon HCM
+## 🧩 Impera HCM

-Merlon is an open-source Human Capital Management (HCM) platform and ecosystem.
+Impera - Human Capital Management (HCM) platform and ecosystem.
 We build modular services and tools that help teams manage people operations end-to-end while remaining self-hostable and cloud-ready.

 ### 🚀 What we build